-Plugins in Dataiku DSS¶
+Concept: Plugins in Dataiku¶

-Dataiku DSS contains native visual components that allow you to connect to data, process data, train models, and so on.
+Dataiku contains native visual components that allow you to connect to data, process data, train models, and so on.
 At the same time, Dataiku allows you the flexibility of implementing custom components and sharing them with others.
 These custom components are packaged as plugins.

-By installing them from the Dataiku plugin store,
+by installing them from the Dataiku plugin store;

-By developing them within Dataiku DSS,
+by developing them within Dataiku;

-By uploading .zip files that package plugins, and
+by uploading .zip files that package plugins, and

-By fetching them from a git repository
+by fetching them from a git repository.

 To develop a plugin, you program the backend using a language like Python or R. Then, you create the user interface by configuring parameters in .json files.
-For this lesson, we’ll focus on plugins that are already available in the plugin store.
+For this lesson, we’ll focus on plugins that are already available in the Plugin Store.

 This content is also included in a free Dataiku Academy course on the Plugin Store, which is part of the Advanced Designer learning path.
 Register for the course there if you’d like to track and validate your progress alongside concept videos, summaries, hands-on tutorials, and quizzes.

-A plugin in Dataiku DSS can contain one or more related components.
+A plugin in Dataiku can contain one or more related components.
 Each plugin component consists of a graphical user interface (GUI) wrapper around code, and it exposes a single type of Dataiku element, such as a dataset, recipe, webapp, processor, and more.

 As an example, let’s take a look at the US Census plugin, which consists of six components — three visual recipes and three dataset connectors.

-Once installed, the plugin is now available to the DSS instance where you installed it.
+Once installed, the plugin is now available to the Dataiku instance where you installed it.
 It is available to all users of the instance.
 For example, the installed US Census plugin can be used directly and visually from the Flow to enrich some input data or connect to US census data.
 Let’s now explore how to use some plugin components.

 Using a Visual Recipe Component¶